Support for faculty as instructors

 Faculty Writing Café

-Since January 2017, the Writing and Communication Centre has been hosting a Weekly Writing Café for faculty.
+The Writing and Communication Centre hosts a weekly writing café for faculty.
 Every Wednesday afternoon, we offer a dedicated writing space (with coffee, tea, and treats!) for faculty to write together.
-After the writing session you are welcome to stay to discuss writing goals, challenges and strategies with your colleagues.

-Faculty Writing Café: Wednesdays from 2pm to 4pm in SCH 228F
+Faculty Writing Café: Wednesdays from 2:00pm to 4:30pm in SCH 228F (Please note that there will be no Faculty Writing Café on January 2nd)